prasantapy/prasantapy/README.md

 ---
 🏆 Achievements

-🥇 Ranked Top 3 in HackerRank coding contests at Naresh IT ✅ Completed Python Certification from Naresh IT
+🥇 Ranked Top 3 in HackerRank coding contests at Naresh IT<br>
+✅ Completed Python Certification from Naresh IT<br>
 🚀 Built and deployed 2 backend projects using Django and FastAPI

 🤝 Connect With Me